WINTER SOLDIER VOL. 2: BROKEN ARROW (Marvel, 2012; Softcover)

 Binding rating: 4 out of 5.
 Glued binding.
 Nothing to see here.
 Move along.

 Cardstock cover coating rating: 5 out of 5.
-The same high quality, thick, wax-like coating that Marvel uses on all of their trade paperbacks.
+The same high quality, thick laminated cardstock that Marvel uses on all of their trade paperbacks.

 Follow my blog on Facebook.